basdds/basdds.github.io/_posts/2020-01-16-firstpost.md

 ## Jekyll PRO's:

 * Jekyll creates a static HTML website.
 No server side scripting needed!
-* No database requred.
+* Also NO database required!
 All your posts are just 'flat' textfiles.
 * Secure!
 No endless CMS security-updates required!
 * Can be used with free webhosting via github pages (see link in footer)
 * Edit your posts in **markdown**.